oppia/oppia-web-developer-docs/Overview-of-the-Oppia-codebase.md

 Everything we've described so far lives in the "view" and "controller" realms of MVC.
 Now let's get to the "model" part.

-Models (or object factories in AngularJS) are data structures that represent objects in Oppia.
+Models are data structures that represent objects in Oppia.
 For example, we have a model for a user and another for a user's profile.
 These are just classes that hold information about the object they represent and provide methods for getting that information.
 They are also known as "frontend domain objects".

 Here's an (overly simplified) example of a model: